seivan/SHFastEnumerationProtocols/README.md

 --------
 NSFastEnumeration helpers and enumeration blocks through a protocol on foundation collection classes.
 Helpers for both keyed, index and unordered collection objects.
+Converting to other collection classes through dot notation.
 Block based callers for enumeration.
+Tested and ready.

 * NSArray and NSMutableArray
 * NSOrderedSet and NSMutableOrderedSet